Carrots are an affordable, nutrient-dense vegetable can help improve blood pressure, lower cholesterol, and improve eye health..

 The high beta-carotene content of carrots sets them apart from other vegetables.
 Although beta-carotene isn’t ready-to-use vitamin A, your body can convert it into vitamin A to help with skin, eye and organ function.

-To ensure that your body converts as much beta-carotene into vitamin A as possible, eat your carrots with something fatty like butter, bacon, eggs or coconut oil.
-This is because vitamin A is a fat-soluble nutrient, meaning your body needs fat to absorb it.
+To ensure that your body converts as much fat-soluble beta-carotene into vitamin A as possible, you may want to eat your carrots with something fatty like butter, bacon, eggs or coconut oil.

 Studies show that people who eat carrots with fat convert significantly more beta-carotene into vitamin A.

-Drinking carrot juice on keto is a big no because you’re taking all the fiber away and only consuming the sugars and carbs.
+Drinking carrot juice on keto is a big no because you’re taking all the fiber away and only consuming the remaining carbs.

 When you eat carrots raw or cooked, it still contains significant amounts of fiber which buffers the glycemic reaction.
 This way, you don’t spike blood sugar or knock yourself out of ketosis.

-So carrot juice is way higher on the glycemic index because your body has to digest all this sugar without fiber.
+So carrot juice is way higher on the glycemic index because your body has to digest all the carbs without fiber.

 Can I Eat Carrot Greens On Keto?